flectra-hq/documentation-user/project/advanced/so_to_task.rst

 invoice your customers based on your invoicing policy.

 .. note::
-    On Odoo, the central document is the sales order, which means that the source document of the task is the related sales order.
+    On Flectra, the central document is the sales order, which means that the source document of the task is the related sales order.

 .. seealso::